HY-mvn/android-app-template/README.md

 3. Set Up Your Web App URL:
     - Open the `MainActivity.java` file.
     - Replace the URL `https://lfontaine.pythonanywhere.com/` with the URL of your web app.
+    - **Important**: If you are running the Flask server locally using the guide from [the repository travel-ai-translator](https://github.com/End2EndAI/travel-ai-translator), replace the IP address in `MainActivity.java` with the IP address of your Flask server.
+    - There's a `DEV_MODE` variable in `MainActivity.java`.
+When `DEV_MODE` is set to `true`, the app will load from the local flask server.
+When it's set to `false`, it will load from the website URL you specified above.

 4. Modify the App Name:
 	- Navigate to app/src/main/res/values/strings.xml.